RIKEN-RCCS/lens3/doc/design.md

       ――If you can't stop it
         --Extract from MinIO Address Table, then from the route table.

-    4. Zone registration
+    4. Pool registration
-      --try: lock the entire Storage Zone Table ("zk:")
+      --try: lock the entire Storage Pool Table ("zk:")
       --Key, bucket collision check
-      --Register storageZoneDict in Storage Zone Table (main)
+      --Register storagePoolDict in Storage Pool Table (main)
       --finally: unlock

     5. If initialization is needed
-      --Additional zoneID is registered in the reverse lookup table --Set the Storage Zone Table (main) to `mode:" initial "` --Throw a decoy packet to zoneID
+      --Additional poolID is registered in the reverse lookup table --Set the Storage Pool Table (main) to `mode:" initial "` --Throw a decoy packet to poolID
         (manager starts MinIO and initializes it.)
-      --Delete the additionally registered zoneID from the reverse lookup table (Even if decoy fails, it will be executed.)
+      --Delete the additionally registered poolID from the reverse lookup table (Even if decoy fails, it will be executed.)

     6. Register the Access Key ID and direct hostname in the reverse lookup table